Logo of Landscape Atlas

 Solutions for Slopes and Small Spaces

 For sloped yards, design solutions are both practical and artistic.
-Tiered retaining walls made of stone, brick, or timber can create flat terraces for planting or seating4 2.
+Tiered retaining walls made of stone, brick, or timber can create flat terraces for planting or seating 2.
 Cascading stairways and meandering pathways turn a steep grade into an engaging journey through the garden.
 In compact city lots, vertical gardening, multi-functional furniture, and strategic mirror placements can make a small space feel larger and more intimate.

 Water Management as a Design Element